 • Generational Shift.
 More Millennial and Generation Z consumers are driving the shift to secondhand each year.
 As these consumers mature, generate more disposable income and become a larger portion of consumer wallet share, we expect that secondhand will benefit.
-According to the GlobalData April 2021 Consumer Survey, Millennial and Generation Z consumers are shopping secondhand more than any other age group.
-42% of Generation Z and

-42% of Millennials purchased secondhand in 2020, which is 16 percentage points and 21 percentage points more, respectively, than in 2016.
+According to the GlobalData January 2020 Consumer Survey, Millennial and Generation Z consumers are adopting secondhand faster than any other age group.
+In addition, they are shopping secondhand at higher rates each year.
+40% of Generation Z and 30% of Millennials purchased secondhand in 2019, which is 14 percentage points and 9 percentage points more, respectively, than in 2016.